 As your dog gets older and matures, you’ll want to consider graduating to harder, tougher rubber toys.
 But when they’re young, stick to softer toys, with a gentler design made for puppies and their sensitive little gums.

-- Encourage Your Pup to Chew The Right Thing.
-If your pup is chewing items you’d rather have him or her avoid, there are a few strategies you can employ.
+Encourage Your Pup to Chew The Right Thing.
+If your pup is chewing items you’d rather have him or her avoid (whether it’s their puppy bed or your suede shoes), there are a few strategies you can employ.
 The obvious is to make the desired chew toy look more appealing than your antique rug.
 Play with the toy, wave it around, have fun with it, and your pup may get curious.
-You can also put peanut butter or treats on toys, while spraying cayenne pepper spray on items you want your pup to stay away from.
+You can also put peanut butter or treats on toys, while spraying cayenne pepper spray (or some other brand of chew proof dog spray) on items you want your pup to stay away from.

 When hunting down the best chew toys for teething puppies, consider this list of what to look for vs. what to avoid.

-- Squeaky Rubber Toys.
-When your pup is in super-chewy-phase, he might bust one of these right open and eat the squeaker!
+Squeaky Rubber Toys.
+When your pup is in super-chewy-phase, he might bust a squeaky toy right open and eat the squeaker!

 In the video below, one owner shares her favorite puppy chew toys.
 We can’t personally recommend all these toys, but it’s a great glance at what puppy toys have worked for other owners!